 In a periodic tenancy, you can propose a new rent by using a Notice to Propose a New Rent form.

 Inform tenants in writing of any rent increase.
 Ask them to sign copies of the paperwork, keeping one copy for their own records.
 Be clear about when they will start paying the new rent – it’s a good idea to give them two months’ notice, so they can budget for the increase.
-This also gives you plenty of time to find a new tenant if the existing one decides to leave.

 Note: if the tenancy is an annual one, you must give your tenant six months’ notice of any rent increase.